-His strength – indeed the strength of the phone-in format generally – is putting human stories to the political headline.
+His strength – indeed the strength of the phone-in format generally – is putting human stories to the political headlines.
 O’Brien is particularly good on tales of suffering and hardship.
 The downside of this is that the subjective comes to outweigh the objective, as seen with his insistence on giving a hearing to the wilder accusations of establishment paedophilia.
 ‘I don’t know whether Ted Heath abused children,’ he wrote in the Daily Mirror.
 ‘But I am certain that the allegations against him have to be examined publicly.’
+Publicly?
+Really?

 His breakthrough moment came in a 2014 interview with Nigel Farage.
 The once and future UKIP leader had recently said that British people would be worried if a group of Romanian men moved in next door.
 What about if they were German children? asked O’Brien.
 What’s the difference?
 And Farage retorted archly: ‘You know what the difference is.’
 O’Brien denied that he could see any difference and challenged Farage to explain it, which he was unable to do.